gbroder24/django-the-failte-bistro/README.md

 -   ### Wireframes

-    - Several wireframes were created to assist with the design however there is not an exhaustive collection of all page designs.
+    - Several wireframes were created to assist with the design.
 Wireframes can be viewed [here](documentation/wireframes).

 -   ### Database Schema